ISABELLA PELLICO

 Most of my ideas show up uninvited, on walks, while daydreaming, or when I spot a strange plant,and when I’m stuck, I let blobs or paint splatters guide me to new characters.

-About my thesis
+About my projects

 ISA